 When we include links to other websites, please bear in mind they will have their own privacy and cookie policies that will govern the use of any information you submit.
 We recommend you read their policies as we are not responsible or liable for their privacy practices.

 In order to comply with new rules, we use the classification developed by the International Chamber of Commerce UK on the different types of cookies which we use on the Website and explains more about which cookies we use, why we use them, and the functionality you will lose if you decide you don't want to have them on your device.
 Please be reassured that we are working on other privacy and cookie-related improvements to the Website.

 'Strictly Necessary' cookies let you move around the website and use essential features like secure areas.
 These cookies don't gather any information about you that could be used for marketing or remembering where you've been on the internet.

 Cookies we have defined as 'Strictly Necessary' cookies will NOT be used to:

-Accepting these cookies is a condition of using the website, so if you prevent these cookies you will not be able to view our mobile website.
+Accepting these cookies is a condition of using the website.

 CFID & CFTOKEN

 'Performance' cookies collect information about how you use our website e.g. which pages you visit, and if you experience any errors.
 These cookies don't collect any information that could identify you - all the information collected is anonymous and is only used to help us improve how our website works, understand what interests our users and measure how effective our advertising is.